jxxssicaa/dh110jessicang/(/Heuristic Evaluation README.md

 # DH110 Heuristic Evaluation
 ## Public resources in New York
 ##### Jessica Ng
 ##### About
-This assignment will be evaluating two New York government websites.
+This assignment will be evaluating two New York government websites for their design and usability.
 I will be providing feedback, and suggesting ways to improve the user experience and navigation of these websites.
 I hope to be able to help to make the websites more clear, and user friendly by the end of the quarter.

 ## Website 1: NYC Health
 <img width="1388" alt="nyc health- screenshot" src="https://user-images.githubusercontent.com/91767108/135786577-ca8f5077-7548-4eda-9dea-6d426d1aea66.png">